Safety at home

 By using Nymbl for ten minutes a day, a few times a week, you can significantly reduce your chance of having a fall-related injury.

 Keeping tamariki safe at home

-It's important to provide a safe environment for tamariki.
+It's important to provide a safe environment for tamariki (children).

-- Make sure balconies have a solid safety barrier that they can't climb
+- Make sure balconies have a solid safety barrier that children can't climb

 - Install safety catches on cupboards and drawers that hold dangerous items